esl/bryan_cb_sf_2020_talk/readme.md

      464
 ```

-And I'm so grateful not to be coding Java...
+[^java (™)]: And I'm so grateful not to be coding Java...

+^The thing is, implementing something like this in Elixir is very easy

 ---